George W. Bush 2000 presidential campaign: Announcement

 On March 7, 1999, Bush announced the creation of a presidential exploratory committee while surrounded by Governor John Engler, Senator Paul Coverdell, former Secretary of State George Shultz, former Republican National Committee chairman Haley Barbour, Jennifer Dunn, J. C. Watts, Henry Bonilla and Roy Blunt, all members of his newly formed committee, but chose not to disclose specific positions on national issues until he started formally campaigning in June.
 However, Bush did outline his philosophy of compassionate conservatism and his outreach plans to Hispanics.

 Blunt said that eighty Republican House members had already endorsed Bush and the Bush campaign was focused on gaining the endorsement from the majority of Republican members of Congress.
 On May 26, one hundred fifteen Republican House members and several governors endorsed Bush seventeen days before his formal announcement.

-During this time multiple polls were showing that forty percent of Americans would vote against him and another fifteen percent would not likely vote for him.
-The polls also showed that Bush would defeat Gore with 54% to Gore's 40%.
+During this time, multiple polls were showing that forty percent of Americans would vote against and another fifteen percent would not likely vote for his eventual opponent, Vice President Al Gore.
+The polls also showed that Bush would defeat Gore by a margin of 54% to 40%.

 Campaign developments 1999

 June

 By the time that Bush had officially entered the primary race on June 12, 1999 eight other candidates, Bob Smith, John Kasich, Pat Buchanan, Lamar Alexander, Dan Quayle, Elizabeth Dole, Steve Forbes and Gary Bauer, had already entered with John McCain and Alan Keyes coming months later.
-Despite this crowded field Bush was able to raise $36.2 million eighteen days after his announcement, easily surpassing his opponents with Elizabeth Dole, who had the second highest amount of donations, only had $3.5 million, and by early July Bush would refuse $16.5 million in Federal matching funds as it would limit his spending as his donations were reaching the $40 million limit.
+Despite this crowded field Bush was able to raise $36.2 million eighteen days after his announcement, easily surpassing his opponents with Elizabeth Dole, who had the second highest donations total, only had $3.5 million, and by early July Bush would refuse $16.5 million in Federal matching funds as it would limit his spending as his donations were reaching the $40 million limit.
 Coincidentally, this action which Bush did to help his campaign also helped his opponents who were able to receive their matching funds earlier.